Well, "ALL new" isn't quite accurate.

 - A Stranger Among the Voices is a retelling of A Voice Among The Strangers from the ponies' point of view, as opposed to the Token Human.

-- The Lion King 1 ˝ was partly The Lion King from Timon and Pumbaa's POV.
-Because the initial film is Disney's Hamlet and the sequel is its Romeo and Juliet, this film is considered to be the franchise's Rosencrantz and Guildenstern Are Dead.
+- The Lion King 1˝ was partly The Lion King from Timon and Pumbaa's POV.
+Because the initial film is Disney's Hamlet and The Lion King II: Simba's Pride is its Romeo and Juliet, this film is considered to be the franchise's Rosencrantz and Guildenstern Are Dead.

 - BURN-E, a short on the WALL•E DVD, shows how events on the movie affect one character, a repair robot left outside the ship in a throwaway gag.